jarkkokotaniemi/Nautto/README.md

 ## Database dump

-Database dump is in the dump folder
+Database dump is in the "instance" -folder